Administration of Justice Act 1977: Section 23 - Jurisdiction of ancient courts

 It also limited the Court of the Chancellor or Vice-Chancellor of Oxford University and the Cambridge University Chancellor’s Court to jurisdiction under the statutes of those universities.

 Section 26

 From 1 February 1978, the provisions of section 26(2) relating to mortgage cautions, subject to any necessary modification, apply also to sub-mortgage cautions.
-The Land Registration Rules 1977 (Sl 1977/2089) are consequential on section 26.
+The Land Registration Rules 1977 (SI 1977/2089) are consequential on section 26.

 Part III - Other provisions

 Section 32 - Citation etc

 The following orders were made under section 32(6):